navarasu/opencv-log/README.md

 ### Mode.DEBUG

 Shows the image using `cv2.imshow` instead of logging to debug steps in the development.

 It on move on to next log step on pressing any key and exit the code on pressing `ESC`

 ![image](https://user-images.githubusercontent.com/20145075/69906116-581d2e00-13e4-11ea-8fbe-c1c5f778bb05.png)

-## Levels
+## Log Levels

 ```python
 import cvlog as log